Aliases for SLX4 Gene

 Previous GeneCards Identifiers for SLX4 Gene

 This gene encodes a protein that functions as an assembly component of multiple structure-specific endonucleases.
 These endonuclease complexes are required for repair of specific types of DNA lesions and critical for cellular responses to replication fork failure.
 Mutations in this gene were found in patients with Fanconi anemia. [provided by RefSeq, Sep 2016]

 GeneCards Summary for SLX4 Gene

 SLX4 (SLX4 Structure-Specific Endonuclease Subunit) is a Protein Coding gene.
-Diseases associated with SLX4 include Fanconi Anemia, Complementation Group P and Fanconi Anemia, Complementation Group A. Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
-GO annotations related to this gene include enzyme activator activity and 5-flap endonuclease activity.
+Diseases associated with SLX4 include Fanconi Anemia, Complementation Group P and Fanconi Anemia, Complementation Group A. Among its related pathways are DNA Double-Strand Break Repair and Resolution of D-loop Structures through Holliday Junction Intermediates.
+Gene Ontology (GO) annotations related to this gene include enzyme activator activity and 5'-flap endonuclease activity.

 UniProtKB/Swiss-Prot Summary for SLX4 Gene